2015 News and nuggets

 Africa’s not a country!

 Late last year we turned to Kai Krause and his work to get some perspective on Africa following the 2014 Ebola outbreak in West Africa.
-If you’ve read that article our perspective included a promise that some things just don’t change….so yes, we did celebrate the new rains!
+If you’ve read that article on Ebola risks in our safari news, the perspective included a promise that some things just don’t change….so yes, we did celebrate the new rains!

 Vanishing Kings – the documentary